Arc Rise Fantasia: Release

 Arc Rise Fantasia was announced in June 2008, being notable as Imageepoch's first home console game.
 It was exhibited in playable form at the 2008 Tokyo Game Show.
 Part of the game's promotion was radio programs distributed through the game website with some of the Japanese cast.
 It was released in Japan on June 4, 2009.
 The official website opened on March 6 of that year, featuring information on the game and links to a developer blog.
 As a pre-order bonus when orders opened in March of that year, Marvelous created the "Arc Light Symphony", a media collection featuring a soundtrack selection, an art book with developer comments, and a booklet featuring both behind-the-scenes material and a prequel novella written by Miyajima.
 To conform with the game's CERO rating, the character Leslie's outfit was made less revealing than seen in pre-rating media.
 A complete strategy guide was released by Enterbrain on August 12.

 A Western localization was confirmed by Marvelous in 2008, with the original plan being for a release through their partnership with Xseed Games.
 Mikage confirmed following the Japanese release that Imageepoch was collaborating on the localization.
 By October 2009, Marvelous made the decision to have Arc Rise Fantasia published in North America by Ignition Entertainment.
 The stated reason given by Xseed was Marvellous wanting to "increase its overall profitability" by licensing the publishing to a third party.
 The game was released in North America on July 27, 2010.
 It was originally announced for a European release through regular Marvelous partner Rising Star Games, but in 2011 Rising Star confirmed that the game would not be released in Europe.

 The translation and localization were handled by Japanese company Entalize, then a frequent collaborator with Ignition which had been criticised for their work on Nostalgia (2008) and Muramasa: The Demon Blade (2009).
-The Japanese dub was not included due to disc limitations and failure to secure the rights.
 Prior to release, Ignition's Shane Bettenhausen defended the dub as being "on par, but maybe not the level" with other titles such as the Final Fantasy series, citing the localization as a challenge due to incorporating Xseed's completed work.
 In a later 2011 interview, Bettenhausen stated Ignition had parted ways with Entalize after negative reactions to the dub.
 In both interviews, Bettenhausen stated that Ignition had learned lessons from the localization of Arc Rise Fantasia, taking a different approach with future localizations.
+The Japanese dub was not included overseas, a fact alternately attributed to disc space limitations and failure to secure the rights.